Kariyampalli/Software-Deployment/Lab3/README.md

 4. Set options of the services/image-containers

-5. Then open the `Docker Desktop App` and run `docker-compose up -d`, to build the `Docker-Environment`, its image-containers and the images.
+5. Then open the `Docker Desktop App` and run `docker-compose up -d`, to build and deploy the `Docker-Environment`, its image-containers and the images.

 6. Open and test your image-containers by runing certain command (See Teil 2) or openning on the specified ports.